yangyang9608/D-BPP-Workflow/usage.md

 ### a.
 Sequence Data

-- **Input:** Multi-locus sequence alignments or VCF files, including both ingroup species and at least one designated outgroup.
+- **Input:** Multi-locus sequence alignments, including both ingroup species and at least one designated outgroup.
 - **Format:** Multi-FASTA.
 Ensure sample names are consistent throughout all analyses.

 #### Example: Multi-FASTA Format